jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

 - `stt.STT_CONFIG.enabled` refers to the `enabled` key in the `STT_CONFIG` variable in the config module
 - `server.SERVER_HOST` refers to the `SERVER_HOST` variable in the config module
 - `user.theme.is_dark_mode` refers to the `is_dark_mode` key in the `theme` section of the user config

+### Speech-to-Text Configuration

+The Speech-to-Text system is highly configurable through the `STT_CONFIG` dictionary:

+- `enabled`: Global switch to enable/disable STT
+- `auto_start`: Whether to start STT automatically on initialization
+- `use_keepalive`: Whether to use KeepAlive for pausing/resuming during TTS
+- `auto_submit_utterances`: When enabled, complete utterances are automatically submitted to the chat instead of being placed in the input field

 ### Settings Model